sirreidlos/medigram-back/API.md

 # Medigram API Documentation

 ## Preface
 Routes with authorization middleware layered on top will be marked with 🔒.
-Routes that require the user to be a verified will be marked with ⚕️.
+Routes that allows the user of a verified practitioner to access will be marked with ⚕️ (assuming they are connected).

 Please add `Authorization: Bearer <SESSION_ID>` to the request's header.